ealva-com/eAlvaBrainz/README.md

    * @return an Ok with value of type [T] or, if response is not successful, an Err.
 An Err
    * will be a BrainzMessage of type:
    * * BrainzExceptionMessage if an underlying exception is thrown
+   * * BrainzErrorMessage if MusicBrainz returned an error response converted to a BrainzError
    * * BrainzNullReturn subclass of BrainzStatusMessage, if the response is OK but null
    * * BrainzErrorCodeMessage subclass of BrainzStatusMessage, if the response is not successful */